zeroasterisk/react-uniforms-widgets/README.md

 ## How to install?

-Once you decide on your package, you can to install with npm commands:
+Once you decide on your package, you can install with npm commands:

 ```
 npm install --save zeroasterisk-uniform-datepicker-bootstrap4